nicolasgil95/Lab3Rob22.1/README.md

-# Lab 3: PX inverse kinematics with ROS on python
+# Lab 3: Phantom X inverse kinematics with ROS on python
 By: Jhon Brandol Muñoz Romero and Nicolas Gil Rojas

 ## Abstract